Unified Micromechanics Theory of Composites: Decomposition of the material and field parameters

-{\bf Comment 3.3.} The significantly less trivial phenomenon is another limiting case of CCM-PD coupling, usually small areas of a domain $\mathbb{R}^d$, which might be affected by the presence of discontinuities is described with a PD model, whereas the remaining parts of the system are described through a more efficient CCM model.
-The goal of Local-to-Nonlocal (LtN) coupling (see \cite{Birner`et`2023}, \cite{DElia`et`2022}, \cite{Ongaro`et`2021} , \cite{Yu`et`2018}, \cite{Zaccariotto`et`2018}, \cite{ZhangJ`et`2023}, \cite{Zhong`et`2024}) is to alleviate the computational burden by combining the computational efficiency of PDEs with the accuracy of nonlocal models under the assumption that the location of nonlocal effects can be preliminary prescribed (it looks like a localized plasticity model in the vicinity of inclusions in the LM of CMs, see pp. 556-565 \cite{Buryachenko`2022a}).
-It would be interesting to estimate $\bfcL^{\theta\zeta}_i(\bfz,\overline{\bfze})$ for the different nonlocal models in the phases (up to the vanishing length scale $l_{\delta}/a\to 0$ in some areas).
+{\bf Comment 3.3.} The significantly less trivial phenomenon is another limiting case of CCM-PD coupling, where usually small areas of a domain $\mathbb{R}^d$, which might be affected by the presence of discontinuities is described with a PD model, whereas the remaining parts of the system are described through a more efficient CCM model.
+The goal of Local-to-Nonlocal (LtN) coupling (see \cite{{Birneret2023},{DEliaet2022},{Ongaroet2021},{Yuet2018},{Zaccariottoet2018},{ZhangJet2023},{Zhonget2024}}) is to alleviate the computational burden by combining the computational efficiency of PDEs with the accuracy of nonlocal models under the assumption that the location of nonlocal effects can be preliminarily prescribed (it looks like a localized plasticity model in the vicinity of inclusions in the LM of CMs, see pp. 556-565 \cite{Buryachenko2022a}).
+It would be interesting to estimate $\bfcL^{\theta\zeta}_i(\bfz,\overline{\bfze})$ for the different nonlocal models in the phases (up to the vanishing length scale $l_{\delta}/a\to 0$ in some areas). \rmfamily